beyondstorage/specs/rfcs/0-unify-object-metadata.md

     - etag
     - last-modified
     - ...
-- service metadata: defined via service implemantations
+- service metadata: defined via service implementations
     - x-amz-storage-class
     - x-qs-storage-class
     - ...
 - user metadata: defined via user input.

-`global` and `standard` metadata will be included in object type. `service` and `user-defined` metadata will be stored in a hash map inside object type.
+Both `global` and `standard` metadata will be included in object type.
+Both `service` and `user-defined` metadata will be stored in a hash map inside object type.

 Use `golang` as example: